-- Adding conduit is pretty easy in AutoCAD, that's for sure.…There is a nice sized menu on the tool pallet…and we can add conduit in any place, at any elevation.…This video has us adding conduit.…We will first add conduit automatically…from our control panel.…Then we'll go and run conduit from other locations…in the building, just to give you the feel for it…and to select some different systems.…To get started, let's jump into our Conduit drawing.…Let's scroll in on the electrical room.…Let's select our control panel M-1.…
+- [Instructor] Any conduit is pretty easy in AutoCAD,…that's for sure.…There is a nice sized menu on the tool palette…and we can add conduit in any place at any elevation.…This video has us adding conduit.…We will first add conduit automatically…from our control panel.…Then we'll go and run conduit from other locations…in the building just to give you the feel for it,…and then select some different systems.…To get started, let's jump into our conduit drawing.…Let's scroll in on the electrical room.…Let's select our control panel M One.…

-Notice that it pushes it way down this way…because it's putting a fitting in.…I'm going to pick a point right about here in the hall way.…
+Notice that it pushes it way down this way,…because it's putting a fitting in.…I'm gonna pick a point right about here in the hallway,…

 - Externally referencing architecture

 - Setting up display configurations